-The encryptor has two network interfaces located in the rear of the module (Figure 2.2-2): the Local Port interface connects to a physically secure private network and the Network Port interface connects to an unsecure public network.
-The rear view is identical for the models except for the labeling on the line interface card.
-The labeling identifies interface card as SONET or Ethernet.
+The encryptor has two network interfaces located in the back of the module (Figure 2.2-2): the Local Port interface connects to a physically secure private network and the Network Port interface connects to an unsecure public network.
+The rear view is identical for the various models except for the labeling on the line interface card.
+The labeling identifies the interface card as SONET or Ethernet.

-The rear panel also contains network activity LEDs as well as status LEDs on the power supply units (DC variant shown).
-The height accommodates the dual power supplies.
-A tamper evident seal indicates movement of the module cover with respect to the module enclosure.
+The rear panel also contains network activity LEDs, the power connector (AC connector shown), the power switch, and a tamper evident seal that indicates movement of the module cover with respect to the module enclosure.